terryluo2001/rick-and-morty-frontend/README.md

 Please follow these steps in order to run the frontend

-1. First install all the node modules in package.json which are dependencies required to run the application.
+1. Go to the root folder.
+First install all the node modules in package.json which are dependencies required to run the application.

 Run: npm install on the terminal